LiveAsynchronousVisualizedArchitecture/lava/README.md

   -  Separating inputs, outputs and interactions into asynchronous components is often error prone and/or requires significant planning
   -  Debugging often requires a slow process of examining tiny amounts of data at various execution points to find where a problem happens before it can become clear how it happens.

-## Software Problems LAVA Aims to Solve
+## How LAVA Confronts These Problems

 #### High Level Planning and Structure